lihi-f/sample-nodejs/docs/ci.md

 - `:<semver>` is the human-readable release tag.
 - `:<commit-sha>` is the immutable deployment tag.

 CI then commits the next SemVer package/chart version and updates `helm/values.yaml` to the commit-SHA image tag.
 ArgoCD sees that commit and deploys the exact image that passed CI.
 The workflow creates the matching annotated Git tag.
-The default release is a patch bump; a manual workflow run on `main` can choose minor or major.
+The default release is a patch bump, and a manual workflow run on `main` can choose minor or major.

-There is no `kubectl`, `helm upgrade`, or `argocd app sync` command in CI.
-GitHub Actions builds and verifies; ArgoCD reconciles the committed Helm desired state.
+GitHub Actions builds and verifies, ArgoCD reconciles the committed Helm desired state.

 ## Registry and permissions

 GHCR remains private.
-The publish job has only `packages: write`; the final GitOps-update job has only `contents: write`.
+The publish job has only `packages: write`, the final GitOps-update job has only `contents: write`.
 All other jobs use the workflow's read-only default.
 Kubernetes requires the `ghcr-pull` image pull secret described in [GitOps setup](gitops.md).